From BR Bullpen

 Biographical Information

 Bill Bevens nearly pitched the first no-hitter in World Series history.
 Pitching for the New York Yankees with two out and two on (both via walks) in the 9th inning of Game 4 of the 1947 World Series on October 3rd, Bevens allowed a two-run double to pinch-hitter Cookie Lavagetto of the Brooklyn Dodgers, losing the no-hitter and the game on his last pitch.
-He came back in Game 7 to relieve Spec Shea in the second inning and pitch 2 2/3 innings; he kept his team in the game long enough for his successor on the mound, Joe Page to claim a 5-2 Series-clinching victory.
+He came back in Game 7 to relieve Spec Shea in the 2nd inning and pitch 2 2/3 innings; he kept his team in the game long enough for his successor on the mound, Joe Page to claim a 5-2 Series-clinching victory.
 Overall, he gave up only 3 hits in 11 1/3 innings in that, his only World Series appearance, but walked 11 batters.
+He never played another regular season game after that Fall Classic.

 Notable Achievements